Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 5 Oktober 2024 13.31.45 UTC
+- WIB: Sabtu, 5 Oktober 2024 14.23.13 UTC
-- WITA: Sabtu, 5 Oktober 2024 14.31.45 UTC
+- WITA: Sabtu, 5 Oktober 2024 15.23.13 UTC
-- WIT: Sabtu, 5 Oktober 2024 15.31.45 UTC
+- WIT: Sabtu, 5 Oktober 2024 16.23.13 UTC

 Kutipan Inspiratif:
-"You make the world a better place by making yourself a better person."
+"Never give up.
+There is no such thing as an ending, just a new beginning."

-Kategori: motivational
+Kategori: inspirational